doctr.io#

 the list of pages decoded as numpy ndarray of shape H x W x C

-doctr.io.read_img_as_numpy(file: str | Path | bytes, output_size: Tuple[int, int] | None = None, rgb_output: bool = True) ndarray[source]#
+doctr.io.read_img_as_numpy(file: str | Path | bytes, output_size: Tuple[int, int] | None = None, rgb_output: bool = True) ndarray[source]

 Read an image file into numpy format

->>> from doctr.documents import read_img
+>>> from doctr.io import read_img_as_numpy

->>> page = read_img("path/to/your/doc.jpg")
+>>> page = read_img_as_numpy("path/to/your/doc.jpg")

-• output_size – the expected output size of each page in format H x W
+file: the path to the image file output_size: the expected output size of each page in format H x W rgb_output: whether the output ndarray channel order should be RGB instead of BGR.

 Returns: